methodphoto/mincc/data/1988/old-elthamians.md

 title: "Old Elthamians v The Min"
 gameLocation: "Foxbury"
 gameDate: "15/05/1988"
-shortReport: ""
+shortReport: "Old Elthamians batted first and made 190 all out.
+The Min replied with 193 for 4 wkts"
-result: ""
+result: "The Min won by 6 wkts"
-resultType: ""
+resultType: "Won"
 type: "game"
 ---